tfairclough/Project-1-Tic-Tac-Toe/README.md

     gameTiles.forEach(tile => tile.addEventListener("click", tileClicked))
     ```

 - Created the game result logic.
-The function would return true if any winCondition was met where all values were equal and not blank.
+The function would return true if any winCondition was met when all values were equal and not blank.
 Simillarly, for the draw condition we can check if no tile was empty.

     ```JavaScript
     const winConditions = [[0,1,2],[3,4,5],[6,7,8],[0,3,6],[1,4,7],[2,5,8],[0,4,8],[2,4,6]]